Zacharia-Schmitz/Project_LA_Crime/README.md

 ## Key findings:

-- RandomForest was the best at very surface level tuning
+- LogisticRegression was the best at very surface level tuning

 - It became overfit with more hyperparameters

-- Even with only 5 features, it performed very well
+- Even with only 3 features, it performed very well

 <br>
 <br>